drew-heider/personal-website/pages/CV.md

 #### *University*
 ##### 2021
 * *GIS Day* Organizer
   * In collaboration with the Institute for Digital Arts and Humanities (IDAH) and IU Libraries.
   * Key member of the organizing committee for 2021’s GIS Day at IUB and helped develop the theme “Mapping the Public Sphere: Citizen Science, Participatory History, and Public Engagement with the Academy.” (https://bit.ly/3yiLg6c)
   * Responsible for inviting, planning, and introducing Dr. Jen Jack Gieseking’s keynote presentation [“Constellations: The Limits and Inspirations of Mapping Queer Cities of Survival & Desire.”](https://hdl.handle.net/2022/27013).

 ##### 2020
 * *GIS Day* Organizer
   * Key member of the organizing committee for 2020’s GIS Day with the theme “Geographies of Disruption: Mapping to Make Sense of 2020’s Sociopolitical Upheaval” (https://bit.ly/3G8XrER)
   * Organized and moderated Dr. Heidi Rae Cooley’s keynote presentation, [“’Sensing’ Place: Habit Change in the Mobile, Connected Present”](November 18, 2020, https://hdl.handle.net/2022/25980).

 #### *Department*
 ##### 2021-2022
 * Geography Department Colloquium Committee
   * Helped organize colloquium speakers with Drs.
-Natasha MacBean and Kurt Waldman.
+Natasha MacBean and Kurt Waldman

 ##### 2020-2022
 * *Geography Graduate Student Organization* Leadership Roles
- * 	Jan.-May 2020: Served as Vice President.
+  * 	Jan.-May 2020: Served as Vice President
   * 	May 2020 – Dec.
-2020: Served as President.
+2020: Served as President
   * 	Dec.
-2020 – May 2022: Served as Secretary.
+2020 – May 2022: Served as Secretary

 ##### 2020-2021
 * *Geography in Practice Symposium (GPS)* Organizer
   * Scheduled, advertised, and fundraised for Dr. Tim Cresswell’s colloquium talk, “Unruly Mobilities and the New Normal: Turbulence in Covid Times” (March 19, 2021).

 ##### 2019-2022
 * Social Media Manager
   * Maintained the IU Geography Department's Twitter & Facebook pages.

 ##### 2019
 * **Geography in Practice Symposium (GPS)* Organizer